How to get rid of musty smell from old furniture

 Internal Compartments Mold development from damp items stored inside.

-See also How to add legs to particle board furniture
+See also How to paint new wood furniture

 Next, smell different sections closely; this can direct you to specific areas requiring attention.
 Stripping the furniture down or accessing interiors can also reveal hidden moisture problems.
 If I find moisture, drying out the area is crucial before treatment, as it prevents recurrence.